Codimension one foliations with Bott-Morse singularities II

 \item[{\rm(ii)}] If $N_2$ is non-isolated then there are two possibilities: either the pairing $N_0\leftrightarrow N_1$ is trivial or there is a compact region containing $N_0\cup N_1$, diffeomorphic to a solid torus, where $\fa$ can be replaced by a compact foliation in $S^1 \times \ov D^2$ with a one-dimensional center-type component as singular set and invariant boundary $S^1 \times S^1$. \end{itemize} \end{Proposition}

 Notice that in case (i) we can perform a foliated surgery to eliminate an isolated center and an isolated saddle, while in case (ii), either we can eliminate an isolated center and an isolated saddle, or else we can replace an isolated center and an isolated saddle by a non-isolated center.
-In all cases the condition $c(\fa) > 2 s(\fa)$ is preserved, and if the singularities are all isolated and we start with $c(\fa) > s(\fa)$, then this same condition is preserved by all the above reductions.
+In all cases the condition $c(\fa) > 2 s(\fa)$ is preserved and the number of connected components of the singular set is reduced.
+If the singularities are all isolated and we start with $c(\fa) > s(\fa)$, then this same condition is preserved by all the above reductions.